StatCrunch logo (home)

 • MLB hitting leaders

 This page has a table with a complicated header spanning several rows.
-The data loads nicely into StatCrunch with the headers appended to one another in a nice fashion.
+The data loads into StatCrunch with the headers appended to one another in a nice fashion.

 • Fuel economy reports for the 2009 Toyota Prius